clyra/hadashboard-calendar-widget/apps/urlcalendar/README.md

-# HACalendar app
+# URLCalendar app

-The hacalendar app retrieve events from a Home Assistant calendar and add then to the "json" atribute of a sensor using a format ready to be used by the calendar widget.
+The URLCalendar app retrieve events from a online 'ics' calendar and add then to the "json" atribute of a sensor using a format ready to be used by the calendar widget.